QBayLogic/benchmark-compilation/docs/index.md

 We picked DDR4-3000 for both the AMD and Intel option because we saw that the Ryzen 7 2700X definitely benefits from faster RAM; we use DDR4-3000 for our Core i7-8700K as well because that's what our benchmarked i7-8700K machine had.
 Also, the difference in price compared to e.g. DDR4-2400 is worth it in terms of the performance improvement.

+*In the original calculations I forgot to add a CPU cooler to the costs of the Intel upgrade path, that has now been fixed*

 | Option | Configuration | Price | Price vs other |
 | --- | --- | --- | --- |
 | AMD | CPU: AMD Ryzen 2700X |  | |